giruml34/use-of-force-dashboard/README.md

 # US COVID Smart Dashboard

+- I used AI for debugging and troubleshooting only.
+I did not use AI in any prohibited way and can explain all parts of this project.

 ## Project Overview

 For this lab, I created a smart dashboard that shows COVID data across all 50 U.S. states.
 The goal is to make COVID trends easier to understand by combining a map and charts into one interactive page.